theochem/chemtools/doc/usr_doc_globaltool.rst

     S^{(n)} = \frac{-\sum_{k=1}^{n-1} S^k \cdot B_{n,k}
           \left(\eta^{(1)}, \eta^{(2)}, ..., \eta^{(n-k+1)} \right)}{B_{n,n}\left( \eta^{(1)}\right)}

-It is clear that fundamental global descriptors based in the grand canonical ensemble can be calculted based on the fundamental global descriptors in the canonical ensemble.
+It is clear that fundamental global descriptors based in the grand canonical ensemble can be calculated based on the fundamental global descriptors in the canonical ensemble.

 .. _derived_indicators: